chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 - Running two parallel clusters can be expensive.
 - The amount of data loss will depend on how frequently backups are performed in the Primary cluster.
-- Changing DNS records from the Primary loadbalancer to the Disaster Recovery loadbalancer can take time to propagate through the network.
+- Changing DNS records from the Primary load-balancer to the Disaster Recovery load-balancer can take time to propagate through the network.

 ### Steps to set up the Production and Disaster Recovery Cluster